ACSA Region 19 Budget Guidelines

 5. Budget Calendar

 a.
-A Budget Review Committee consisting of the Treasurer and members selected by the Board will meet at the June Conference to set up an annual budget.
+A Budget Review Committee consisting of the Treasurer and members selected by the Board will meet before the Spring Delegate Assembly to set up an annual budget.

 b.
-The Budget Guidelines shall be reviewed annually by the Budget Review Committee on or before June 30 and presented to the Region Board for approval.
+The Budget Guidelines shall be reviewed annually by the Budget Review Committee and presented to the Region Delegates at the Leadership Conference for approval.

 c.
-The Budget Review Committee shall draft a budget for the following year and it shall be presented to the Region Board prior to the final Region Board meeting.
+The Budget Review Committee shall draft a budget for the following year and it shall be presented to the Region Board prior to the Leadership Conference electronically or via conference call.

 d.
 The final proposed budget for the following year will be presented at the June Conference for final discussion and adoption.